Kinggerm/GetOrganelle/README.md

 ==========================================================================
 # Installation

-My script was written in python 2.7.6.
+My script was written in python 2.7.11.
 You could run the single script (filter_fq_with_probes.py) to get organelle reads (*.fastq) successfully, without any third-party libraries or software.

-But, to get a complete organ genome (such as a chloroplast genome) rather than organ reads, the following software are suggested to be installed, since they could be called automatically by my script:
+But, to get a complete organ genome (such as a chloroplast genome) rather than organ reads, other files in GetOrganelle are needed in the original relative path.
+Also, the following software are suggested to be installed and configured in the path, since they could be called automatically by my script:

 <a href='http://bioinf.spbau.ru/spades'>SPAdes</a>